Bongani-4/Enhanced-stopwatch-android/README.md

 ## Stopwatch App

-A simple Android stopwatch application with additional features.
+An Android stopwatch application with additional features.

 ### Features